bright/new-www/content/blog/building-mvp-for-femtech.md

 We cover deeply the subject of [hybrid vs native mobile apps](/blog/mvp-tech-stack-what-startup-founder-should-know/#hybrid-or-native-mobile-app-that-is-the-question) in another article.

 <div className="image">![hybrid vs native mobile development](../../static/images/infografika_hybrid_native.png "hybrid vs native mobile development")</div>

+### Choosing a cloud provider

+Cloud computing is crucial for medial data storage.
+In terms of cloud providers, you should choose the one your team is the most familiar with.

+<blockquote><h2>Software engineer's perspective</h2><div>It is like driving on the left side of the street in England or Australia.
+It is just how they learned so they do it that way.
+At Bright Inventions we started with AWS so we stuck to it.
+I do not think that it would make a great technical difference if we used Azure or other cloud services instead of AWS.
+Looking from a business perspective it does not matter as well.</div><footer>Piotr Mionskowski, Head of Technology & Partner @bright inventions</footer></blockquote>